pegasus-isi/pegasus/doc/sphinx/user-guide/tutorial.rst

 everything.
 Where the output is truncated we will add an ellipsis '...' to indicate the omitted output.

-**If you are having trouble with this tutorial, or anything else related to Pegasus, you can contact the Pegasus Users mailing list at **\ pegasus-users@isi.edu\ ** to get help.

 .. _tutorial-started:

 Getting Started